solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ## Connecting to a Wallet

 When writing data to the blockchain, it must be done through a **transaction**.
-Transactions need to be signed by one or more secret keys (previously referred to as private keys) and sent to an
+Transactions need to be signed by one or more secret keys and sent to an [RPC provider](https://academy.subquery.network/subquery_network/node_operators/rpc_providers/introduction.html) for processing.
-[RPC provider](https://academy.subquery.network/subquery_network/node_operators/rpc_providers/introduction.html)
-for processing.
 In almost all cases, this interaction is facilitated through a wallet application.